leavesnight/odder/README.md

 kikanbou!
 Haven't you been there, eh?

 1)the restricted 7*5 types of bags problem is the problem met in the mobile game called Xue Zu.
-The problem solution file is called 约束背包问题.
+The problem solution file is called 绾︽潫鑳屽寘闂.